+Transcript Procedure

-Transcript Procedure Transcripts will be sent as requested by former and current students upon receipt of a written request by the Registrar and payment of the fee.
+Transcripts will be sent as requested by former and current students upon receipt of the transcript request form and payment of the transcript fee.
 Transcripts will not be released if the student has an outstanding financial balance in tuition and/or fees with the institution or any outstanding materials due from the library.
-Request form can be accessed on the college's website.
+Beginning July 1, 2024, transcript requests from students receiving Federal Financial Aid will be honored regardless of financial status.
+The request form can be accessed through the college's website: https://williamsoncc.edu/academics/transcript-request/